CoryParsnipson/rpi-proto-1/README.md

 ## Functional Blocks

+### dpad\_test [Status: failure (do not use)]

-* dpad\_test - This is a small test swatch for metal dome switch PCB trace.
+This is a small test swatch for metal dome switch PCB trace.
 This also contains wire holders on the side which (for future reference) work really well for 22 AWG solid core wire.

+### dpad\_tactile [Status: success (up to date)]

-* dpad\_tactile - This is a 3 piece jig for holding OMRON B3F-1000 tactile switches into a dpad configuration.
+This is a 3 piece jig for holding OMRON B3F-1000 tactile switches into a dpad configuration.
 A 2015 new nintendo 3ds (non XL) dpad and silicon mask go on top of the cover and underneath the dpad holder.

+### thumbstick [Status: obsolete]

+This is designed to hold a Nintendo Switch thumbstick and (breakout board)[https://www.amazon.com/gp/product/B0191ELDL0/ref=ppx\_yo\_dt\_b\_asin\_title\_o06\_s00?ie=UTF8&psc=1] together.

+### thumbstick-v2 [Status: success (up to date)]

+This is designed to hold a Nintendo Switch thumbstick and (breakout board)[https://www.amazon.com/gp/product/B0191ELDL0/ref=ppx\_yo\_dt\_b\_asin\_title\_o06\_s00?ie=UTF8&psc=1] together.
+This version uses two pieces to hold everything in place and requires printing the top piece with supports.

+### shoulder-buttons-left-v1 [Status: obsolete]

+This contains a 2 piece shoulder button holder along with 2 square shoulder buttons for the left side controller.
+This design is not very sturdy and it is overly complicated.
+Not recommended.

+### shoulder-buttons-left-v2 [Status: success (up to date)]

+This contains a 2 piece shoulder button holder along with 2 square shoulder buttons for the left side controller.
+This design is sturdier than v1.
+This does not fit the Nintendo 3DS shoulder buttons.